Students must apply via one of the following online application forms:-

 This challenging Masters degree will demonstrate to future employers that you have the skills and knowledge to take on senior Human Resources management positions.

 You will study a range of HR topics, such as leadership, talent management and managing organisational change.
 When you successfully complete the course you will have fulfilled part of the requirements for professional membership of the Chartered Institute of Personnel Development (CIPD).

-Teaching methods include lectures, case studies, workshops, and computer-based learning.
+Teaching methods include a mixture of online and on-campus lectures, case studies, workshops, and computer-based learning.

 Your progress will be assessed through individual and group assignments, business reports, presentations, case study analysis, portfolios of work, time-constrained activities and the Masters Reflective Project.

 Compared to an undergraduate course, you will find that this Masters course requires a higher level of independent reading and research.

 We are able to accommodate part-time study on this course, please get in touch to find out more about this.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 If you already hold a postgraduate qualification, please see our Applying for additional postgraduate degrees Help and Advice article.

 If you don't meet our standard entry requirements, you can take one of the foundation pathways at our partners ONCAMPUS Sunderland.
 Find out more information and whether your course is eligible on our ONCAMPUS page.